 Gratitude and Trust

 If we truly believe that God gives us all that we have, gratitude is one response.
 Trust is another.
 When we realize that God has provided for us and will continue to do so, we recognize that our real security lies in God.
 Our God, who has given us all, will take care of our future.

 What are the Five Elements of Sacrificial Giving?

 The degree of planning that goes into our Sacrificial Giving reflects the importance of our commitment to give.
 For most of us, unless we plan something, it doesn’t happen.
 Unless we consciously incorporate the amount of our giving into our regular budget, it becomes an optional expense and may be lost in the financial shuffle.

 Planning our giving enables us to give of the first fruits rather than some amount left over after “more important” obligations have been satisfied.
 The planning process itself can be a spiritual exercise, focusing our attention on our values and priorities— it is called discernment.

-Planning can also become an occasion for dialogue among family members about the commitment to give and a education to life long Christian stewardship.
+Planning can also become an occasion for dialogue among family members about the commitment to give and education to life long Christian stewardship.
 Consider using this planning tool called Other Half Worksheet shared by the Seattle Archdiocese to help you plan and budget your giving.

 How much should you give?
 Start with an assessment of your level of giving now.
-It is certainly a proportion of your resources but is it a proportion which adequately reflects your gratitude for God’s generosity?
+It is certainly a proportion of your resources but is it a proportion that adequately reflects your gratitude for God’s generosity?

 There is no magic number that represents the “right” amount.
-Although most people use the biblical concept of tithe— a tenth as a guideline; the proportion you choose should be sacrificial and truly commensurate to what God has given you.
+Although most people use the biblical concept of the tithe— a tenth as a guideline; the proportion you choose should be sacrificial and truly commensurate to what God has given you.
 In many instances, it is a goal we have to work toward, recognizing that it takes time to re-orient our priorities.